medi-torimorta/farmers-attributes/README.md

 at level 2+: when the player gains any other positive food effects, adds x0.5(configurable) of the original duration per (level-1)

 ## Configuration
+**anti_farmland_trampling**
+Can be enabled for all players, ignoring their attribute values.

+**easy_harvest**
+Can be enabled for all players, ignoring their attribute values.
+Crops can be blacklisted.

 **crouch_bonemeal_chance**
-The range and cooldown (in ticks, when holding crouch key) is configurable in the configs.
+The range and cooldown (in ticks, when holding crouch key) is configurable.
 The affected blocks are defined by the tag `#farmers_attributes:crouch_bonemeal_whitelist`.

 **zesty_culinary**
-The duration of the Appetite given per level is configurable in the configs.
+The duration of the Appetite given per level is configurable.
 The items that are not treated as "cooking" results (does not give effect) are defined by the tag: `#farmers_attributes:source_foods`
 The blocks that gives the effect when placed are defined by the tag: `#farmers_attributes:delicious_smelling_blocks`

+**green_thumb**
+Affected crops and possible large variants can be blacklisted.
+Drop multiplier for non-large crops is configurable.

+**Appetite Effect**
+The multiplier for extended food effect duration is configurable.

 ## Integration
 ### Farmer's Delight